Home & Mortgage

 Key Takeaways

-1. Time horizon is the deciding factor.
+Time horizon is the deciding factor.
 The longer you stay, the more buying tends to win.
-The shorter your stay, the more renting makes financial sense—typically, buying requires 5+ years to break even.
+Shorter stays favor renting.
+Buying typically needs 5–7 years just to break even against transaction costs.

-2. Transaction costs are the hidden dealbreaker.
-Buying and selling a home costs 8-12% of its value in fees.
-This upfront penalty means short-term owners often lose money even in rising markets.
+Transaction costs are the hidden dealbreaker.
+Buying and selling a home eats 8–11% of its value in fees.
+That upfront penalty means short-term owners often lose money even when prices rise.

-3. Your down payment has an opportunity cost.
-That $70,000 down payment could grow to $98,000 in 7 years if invested at 5% real returns.
-A fair comparison must account for what you give up.
+Your down payment has an opportunity cost.
+A $70,000 down payment could grow to roughly $98,500 in 7 years at a 5% real return.
+A fair comparison has to account for what that money would have done in the market.

-4. "Building equity" isn’t free money.
-Early mortgage payments are mostly interest, maintenance runs 1-2% of home value annually, and you only capture equity when you sell—minus those transaction costs.
+“Building equity” isn’t free money.
+Early mortgage payments are mostly interest, maintenance runs 1–2% of home value per year, and you only capture equity when you sell.
+Minus those transaction costs.

-Think of the rent vs. buy decision like choosing between two different travel passes.
-Renting is like a flexible transit card—you pay as you go, can switch routes easily, and never worry about vehicle maintenance.
-Buying is like purchasing a car—it requires a large upfront payment, ongoing maintenance, and commitment to a particular vehicle, but after years of payments, you own something.
-The question isn’t which pass is “better”—it’s which one makes sense for your journey.
+Think of the rent vs. buy decision like choosing between two travel passes.
+Renting is a flexible transit card.
+You pay as you go, switch routes easily, and never worry about vehicle maintenance.
+Buying is like purchasing a car: big upfront payment, ongoing upkeep, and a commitment to one vehicle.
+But after years of payments you own something.
+The question isn’t which pass is “better.”
+It’s which one fits your actual journey.

-The most persistent myth in personal finance is that rent is “throwing money away” while mortgage payments “build equity.”
-This framing ignores a crucial reality: homeowners also throw away money—on interest, taxes, insurance, maintenance, and transaction costs.
-The real question is which path costs more over your actual timeline.
+The most stubborn myth in personal finance is that rent is “throwing money away” while mortgage payments “build equity.”
+This framing ignores something obvious: homeowners also throw away money.
+They throw it at interest, property taxes, insurance, maintenance, and transaction costs.
+The real question is which path costs more over the timeline you actually have.

-When you pay $2,000 in rent, 100% of it goes to your landlord.
-But when you pay $2,000 on a mortgage, only a fraction builds equity—especially in the early years.
-On a typical 30-year mortgage at 7%, your first payment might split $1,400 to interest and just $600 to principal.
-Add property taxes, insurance, and maintenance, and a homeowner might “throw away” more per month than a renter, at least initially.
+When you pay $2,000 in rent, all of it goes to your landlord.
+But when you make a $2,000 mortgage payment, only a fraction builds equity.
+On a typical 30-year mortgage at 6.5%, your first monthly payment of about $1,770 splits roughly $1,517 to interest and just $253 to principal.
+Add property taxes, insurance, and maintenance on top of that, and a homeowner can “throw away” more per month than a renter.
+At least for the first several years.

 The True Cost of Renting

-Renting costs include more than your monthly check to the landlord.
+Renting costs more than the monthly check to your landlord.

 • Renter’s insurance (~$15–30/month)

-• But: Down payment stays invested and growing
+• But: your down payment stays invested and growing

 The True Cost of Buying